-- 1. The sponsors, coaches and academic advisors will meet with students and review grades after the interim and each marking period. - 2.
+- 1. The sponsors, coaches and academic advisors (principals) will meet with students and review grades after the interim and each marking period (nine weeks). - 2.
 Students who earned a "D" or "F" in a core subject and/or failed one or more SOL tests during the previous year must enroll in the after-school tutoring program. - 3.
-Students who have a "D" or "F" in a core subject(s) at interim/progress report must enroll in the after-school tutoring program and meet with the Academic Advisor. - 4.
-Students will participate in a daily one-hour study hall prior to practice when tutoring is not offered. - 5.
-The athletic director will submit the eligibility list to the principals of the middle and high schools one-week after report cards are issued.
-Coaches and sponsors will receive the official list of ineligible students from the principals or athletic director. - 6.
-Ineligible students will be notified of their ineligible status in writing immediately by the athletic director.
+Students who have a "D" or "F" in a core subject(s) at interim/progress report must enroll in the after-school tutoring program. - 4.
+All non-tutoring students will participate in a daily one-hour study hall prior to practice, regardless of academic standing. - 5.
+The principal will submit the eligibility list to the athletic director no more than one week after report cards are issues.
+Coaches and sponsors will receive the official list of ineligible students from the principals or athletic director.